sweetyreddyc/Online-Book-Store---SQL-/README.md

-Sure!
-Below is a basic outline for a README file for your book store project.
-You can expand and customize it further based on your project's specific details and requirements.

----

 # Book Store Database Project

 This project is a simple database system for managing a book store.
 It consists of several tables to store information about authors, books, customers, orders, and order details.